MicrosoftDocs/visualstudio-docs/docs/debugger/just-in-time-debugging-in-visual-studio.md

 ---
-title: "How to respond to the Just-In-Time Debugger dialog box | Microsoft Docs" ms.custom: "" ms.date: "05/23/17" ms.reviewer: ""
+title: "How to: Respond to the Just-In-Time Debugger | Microsoft Docs" ms.custom: "" ms.date: "05/23/17"
+ms.reviewer: ""